-US Jerusalem recognition 'kiss of death'
+US Jerusalem recognition 'a kiss of death'

 But an Israeli minister urged other countries to follow the US lead.

-Mr Trump is expected to confirm the decision in a speech later.
+Mr Trump, expected to confirm the decision later on Wednesday, described the announcement as "long overdue".

+"Many presidents have said they want to do something and they didn't do it."

-He will also approve moving the US embassy from Tel Aviv to Jerusalem, US officials say.
+Mr Trump will also start the process of moving the US embassy from Tel Aviv to Jerusalem.

-This could, however, be delayed because of logistical and security issues, as well as the need to find a location.

-The prospect of Jerusalem recognition has prompted global reaction ranging from concern to alarm.
+The two decisions - which would fulfil a campaign promise and appeal to Mr Trump's right-wing base - risk a heated reaction from US allies in the Muslim world and, potentially, protests and unrest.

+They also make it difficult for the US to be seen as a neutral mediator in the Middle East peace process.

 What is so contentious about Jerusalem's status?

-The issue goes to the heart of Israel's conflict with the Palestinians, who are backed by the Arab and wider Islamic world.
+The issue goes to the heart of Israel's conflict with the Palestinians, who are backed by the Arab and Islamic worlds.

 The city is home to key religious sites sacred to Judaism, Islam and Christianity, especially in East Jerusalem.